poppadum/dynquee/README.md

 ## Usage
-Most settings can be configured in the config file [`digimarquee.config.txt`](digimarquee.config.txt).
+Most settings can be configured in the config file [`dynquee.config.txt`](dynquee.config.txt).

 For each [Emulation Station][emulationstation] action, the config file defines a search precedence rule: an ordered list of search terms indicating where to search for media files.

-If no files match a search term *digimarquee* moves on to the next term.
+If no files match a search term *dynquee* moves on to the next term.
 That way you can specify which media files to show in order of priority.

-For example, when an arcade game is launched, *digimarquee* can:
+For example, when an arcade game is launched, *dynquee* can:
 1. search for the game's marquee image
 1. if not found, search for the game publisher's banner
 1. if not found, search for a generic arcade banner

-For full details see the comments in the `[media]` section of the config file [`digimarquee.config.txt`](digimarquee.config.txt).
+For full details see the comments in the `[media]` section of the config file [`dynquee.config.txt`](dynquee.config.txt).

 All media files that match a successful search term are displayed in a random order as a slideshow that loops continuously.
 How long each image or video is shown can be adjusted in the `[slideshow]` section of the config file.